 If you are single, yes, you CAN be a single foster parent.
 However, there are a few more pieces to consider if you wish to foster with CCR.
-Single foster parents must have a dependable support system, family or friends that can help when you are unavailable to their kids.
+Single foster parents must have a dependable support system, family, or friends that can help when you are unavailable to your foster kids.

 Consistency and stability are key to a child's success.
 Foster parents are required to be available before and after school to provide a structured routine for foster kids.
 If you cannot be there, who will be your dependable backup person?